Darragoth/Universal-Eurocentric-Alphabet/README.md

 The official IPA (International Phonetics Association) symbols are useful for academic accuracy, but utterly useless for practical writing purposes like an alphabet of a language.
 To represent every base vowel of, practically, all languages the Standard Latin Alphabet with 6 letters generally used for vowels (A, E, I, U, O, Y) would only need another 6 additional vowel letters: Ʌʌ, Ɵɵ, Ʉᵾ, Ɔɔ, Ɛɛ and Ⳟⳟ.
 Marginal cases would be covered by adding two more vowel letters: Ұ & Э. Similarly, 46 base consonants sufficiently describe the sounds of the vast majority of the world's languages.
 ## Notable features
-- Latin-Greek-Cyrillic-based and IPA inspired alphabet with 14 vowels and 46 consonants and 9 articulatory modifiers constituting altogether about 300 possible combinations or independent graphemes.
+- Latin-Greek-Cyrillic-based and IPA inspired alphabet with 14 vowels and 46 consonants and 9 articulatory modifiers constituting altogether about 300 possible combinations or, independent graphemes.
 - Used to write every language in the past, present and, hopefully, future.
 - Keyboard configuration: All 60 base letters configurable on most QWERTY and AZERTY variants, of which 24 require two inputs.
 - All 300 letters typeable with not more than 3 inputs using 3 modifier keys.